ABOUT KETAMINE & SPRAVATO

 Phones should be in do not disturb mode, and for privacy of all of our patients we require no talking, photos, videos or texts.

-Before your first visit, kindly visit the MoodMonitor website and register as a patient by filling out the initial mood tracker so that we can better assist you with your management, and treatments.
+Before your first visit, kindly follow the instructions you should have received when we invited you to the Osmind system.
+You can log in using the information you received via email and text message, and fill out the initial mood tracker so that we can better assist you with your management, and treatments.

 Monday - Friday 8:00 - 6:00